r-a-h/lattinscider.com/index.md

 Our Easter Egg Hunt is the day before Easter.
 We'll also have games to play and plant starts for sale.

+### Plant Starts

+On March 26th, we planted the first seeds in trays.
+These starters will be for our plants and yours!
+Email your interests to <garden@lattinscider.com>.

 ### Come in for Apple Fritters & Hot Cider on Thursdays, Fridays, and Saturdays!

 Come beat the winter blues with freshly made apple fritters and fresh hot cider.